-- POLICY - 1.
-After a minimum of five calendar years have elapsed since the requested credits were attempted, and after the student has completed at least 12 semester hours with a grade point average of 2.50 or above, he/she may request that the previous performance be forgiven. - 2.
+- 1. After a minimum of five calendar years have elapsed since the requested credits were attempted, and after the student has completed at least 12 semester hours with a grade point average of 2.50 or above, he/she may request that the previous performance be forgiven. - 2.
 One or two sessions may be forgiven.
 Academic forgiveness does not apply to the Satisfactory Academic Progress requirements in place to maintain eligibility for federal and state student financial aid.
-However, academic forgiveness may be cited as a mitigating factor in a student's appeal for financial aid probation. - Upon approval, all attempted courses for the requested session(s), including courses with grades of A, B, and/or C, are removed from all grade point average calculations and earned hours.
+However, academic forgiveness may be cited as a mitigating factor in a student's appeal for financial aid probation. - 3.
+Upon approval, all attempted courses for the requested session(s), including courses with grades of A, B, and/or C, are removed from all grade point average calculations and earned hours.
 However, the courses will remain on the academic record with appropriate notations regarding the academic forgiveness. - 4.
 Forgiven credits may not be used to apply toward graduation requirements. - 5.
 Students, who have been forgiven credits, do not qualify for the Gold Seal for Scholarship upon graduation from Graceland University. - 6.
-A maximum of one request for academic forgiveness will be allowed during a student's enrollment at Graceland University. - 7.
-Academic forgiveness granted at Graceland University may or may not be recognized by other colleges and universities. - 8.
+A maximum of one request for academic forgiveness will be allowed during a student's enrollment at Graceland University. - Academic forgiveness granted at Graceland University may or may not be recognized by other colleges and universities. - 8.
 After approval, a request for academic forgiveness cannot be rescinded. - 9.
 The Curricular Adjustment Committee is responsible for reviewing and acting on the request.
-The action of the Curricular Adjustment Committee is final. - PROCEDURE - 1.
-Requests for academic forgiveness are made by the student on the Graceland University Academic Forgiveness Request form, and submitted to InfoCentral or the Registrar's Office. - 2.
-The Registrar verifies that the student qualifies for academic forgiveness based on policy guidelines, and forwards the request to the Curricular Adjustment Committee for action. - 3.
-After action is taken by the Curricular Adjustment Committee, the Registrar adjusts the student's record, if appropriate, and informs the student of the action.
+The action of the Curricular Adjustment Committee is final.